sirosen/globus-sdk-python/docs/services/auth.rst

 These objects represent in-progress OAuth2 authentication flows.
-Most typically, you should not use these objects, but rather rely on the :class:`globus_sdk.AuthClient` object to manage one of these for you through its ``oauth2_*`` methods.
+Most typically, you should not use these objects, but rather rely on the :class:`AuthClient` object to manage one of these for you through its ``oauth2_*`` methods.

 All Flow Managers inherit from the